Portal — Between the legs, backwards and upside down

 “Portal” is a colourful assemblage of conjoined body parts.
 The widespread legs form a carnal portal and the act is “the wrong way around” – a symbol of the reversal of the traditional order.
 The pose is erotic and active, while plaster and paper is timeless, hard, dead materials, far from carnal.

-The Doll - A fine stripe of hair
+The Doll - a fine stripe of hair

 This doll has the attribute of a stuffed animal, with fur covering most of the body.
 It sits in a backward position, on a bare, cold and slightly withered round of concrete.
 Concrete which has attributes associated with concepts such as immobility and solidification and has a texture that seems to reject human touch.

-Dead/Asleep - Fading fleshy forest
+Dead/Asleep - Fading Fleshy Forest

 This installation represents a dying stage of the two artists collaborative practice.
 Broken sculptures and withered artworks from previous exhibitions lie surrounding newer pieces, pointing to a limbo where the merged practice must die or evolve.

-One is not born,
+One is not Born, but rather Becomes

 Joint exhibition with Rebecca Lindsmyr